Hemerocallis 'EveryDaylily™ Pink Wing'

 Plant Type: Perennials

-Early, a breakthrough series that can produce up to 400 blooms per season, pink flowers highlighted with dark pink halos appear repeatedly all summer, the EveryDaylily® series are selections taken from the popular Stella d'Oro Daylily, dwarf habit and very hardy.
+A breakthrough series that can produce up to 400 blooms per season.
+Early season bloomer; pink flowers highlighted with dark pink halos appear repeatedly all summer; dwarf habit and very hardy.
+The EveryDaylily® series are selections taken from the popular Stella d'Oro Daylily.

 |4526430||25||#1 Div.||Please Login for Pricing|

 Common Name: Daylily

 Extremely popular perennial.
 Hemerocallis (Daylilies) are adaptable to a wide range of growing conditions and are very easy to grow.
 Once established, daylilies are very drought and heat tolerant, and are extremely long-lived.
 Extensive breeding efforts have produced plants of varying heights, flower color, bloom times, and rebloomers.

 Dormant: Plants are deciduous, completely loosing their foliage.
 Most dormant types are very hardy but may perform poorly in frost free areas.
 New growth originates from the formation of new eyes from the crown.